nickchao1020/hospital-measures/README.md

 ### Next Steps

 This configuration with ElasticSearch is not a realistic solution for production, and further configurations would likely be needed for this to properly run on ECS or other services.
-I would use Docker Compose to setup a multi-node cluster of ElasticSearch, and setup a docker file that builds on the elasticsearch image and runs the commands to properly configure elasticsearch.
+I would use Docker Compose to setup a multi-node cluster of ElasticSearch, and setup a docker file that builds on the elasticsearch image and runs the commands to properly configure elasticsearch for cloud hosting.